XBraid/xbraid/docs/Introduction.md

 \f]
 where \f$\partial\f$ denotes partial derivatives -- in contrast to the total derivative (i.e. the sensitivity) denoted by \f$\mathrm{d}\f$.

 When computing this derivative, the terms in red are the ones that are computationally most expensive.
-In fact, the cost for computing these sensitivities scale lineary with the number of design parameters, i.e. the dimension of \f$\rho\f$ (consider e.g. a Finite Differences setting, where a recomputation of the state would be necessary for each perturbations of the design into all unit direction of the design space).
-In order to avoid these costs, the adjoint methods aims at setting the adjoint variable \f$\mathbf{\bar u}\f$ such that these red terms add up to zero in the above expression.
+In fact, the cost for computing these sensitivities scale linearly with the number of design parameters, i.e. the dimension of \f$\rho\f$ (consider e.g. a Finite Differences setting, where a recomputation of the state would be necessary for each perturbations of the design into all unit direction of the design space).
+In order to avoid these costs, the adjoint method aims at setting the adjoint variable \f$\mathbf{\bar u}\f$ such that these red terms add up to zero in the above expression.
 Hence, when solving
 \f[
   \left(\frac{ \partial J}{\partial \mathbf u}\right)^T + \left(\frac{\partial A}{\partial \mathbf u}\right)^T \bar {\mathbf u} = 0
 \f]